Barbados: West Coast’s house prices up, South Coast down

-In August 2017, the average mortgage interest rate stood at 5.71%, down from 5.96% in the same period last year and the lowest mortgage rate ever recorded by the central bank.
+The average mortgage interest rate stand at 5% in May 2020, down from 5.28% a year earlier and the lowest mortgage rate ever recorded by the Central Bank of Barbados.

 Non-residents can get mortgages with loan-to-value (LTV) ratios ranging from 50% to 70% (minimum loan of US$250,000) of the value of the real property, with maximum terms of up to 25 years, according to Terra Luxury:

 - 60% - 70% LTV for US dollar mortgages up to US$2.5 million; and

 - 50% LTV for mortgages more than US$2.5 million.

 In order to qualify for a local-currency mortgage, borrowers must have been continuously resident for three years, according to Central Bank of Barbados rules.
 Mortgage interest rates in Barbados range from 5% to 8.5%.

 Foreign borrowers who do not qualify can only obtain foreign currency mortgages.
 Only a few lenders offer US dollar mortgages, including the Royal Bank of Canada and First Caribbean International Bank.

 Foreign buyers often end up financing outside Barbados, because mortgage interest rates in Barbados are often higher than in European and North American countries.
 Over the past few years, US dollar loans have been attractive, especially for UK and European nationals.
 The interest rate is three-month US LIBOR, plus lender’s mark-up.